max-ng/max-ng/README.md

 #### Some of my product work

-- Automatically captures Claude, Codex, and OpenClaw work records into an encrypted local vault.
+- Turn Claude, Codex, Cursor, Openclaw, and agent sessions into encrypted training-data assets for future AI employees.
   [[code](https://github.com/max-ng/datamoat)] (NEW)